neothXT/Snowdrop/README.md

 If your request includes some dynamic values, such as `id`, you can add it to your path wrapping it with `{}`.
 Snowdrop will automatically bind your function declaration's arguments with those you include in request's path.

-WARNING: You should not name your path variables "queryItems" or "payloadDescription".

 ```Swift
 @GET(url: "/posts/{id}")
 func getPost(id: Int) async throws -> Post